Strap-on dildo: Harness types

 The first part of a strap-on setup is the harness, which connects the dildo to the wearer's body, usually in a position similar to that of a male's genitals.
 A good harness should be sturdy yet comfortable, and is often designed to provide stimulation for the wearer.

 Two-strap

-A two-strap harness, in its most basic form, is similar to a g-string.
+A two-strap harness, in its most basic form, is similar to a G-string.
 One strap goes around the wearer's waist, like a belt, while the other goes between the wearer's legs and connects to the other strap in the middle at the lower back.
-While these are simple, many people find them uncomfortable because the strap rubs against the anus and other areas, and they sometimes do not hold the dildo very firmly, causing it to sag, flop, twist, or squeak.

 Three-strap

 Three-strap harnesses have one strap around the wearer's waist, but instead of one strap between the legs, they have two straps, one around each thigh, rejoining the first strap near the front.
 This design leaves the genitals and anus uncovered, and attaches the dildo more firmly, giving the wearer more control.
 Not all people find this design comfortable, and sometimes they are difficult to fit properly, and tend to slip.